danielrs/portfolio/content/projects/dobro/index.md

 [ffmpeg]: https://www.ffmpeg.org/
 [ao]: https://xiph.org/ao/

-Dobro is a terminal client for the Pandora API.
+Dobro is a terminal-client for streaming music from Pandora.
 The client lets you log-in, create, update, edit and play Pandora stations from the terminal.
 Here's a quick demo of the app in action:

 <script src="https://asciinema.org/a/1a8lbfqujpzxx1epgyua1jvn6.js" id="asciicast-1a8lbfqujpzxx1epgyua1jvn6" async></script>